realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - ie: `id()` is preferred over `getId()`

 ### No Nulls in Domain
-- Nulls only allowed to be passed in constructors
+- `null` only allowed to be passed in constructors
-  - in order to indicate "use a default value for this"
+  - in order to indicate "use a reasonable default value for this parameter"
-- Nulls are checked for in constructors only, usually to create a reasonable default value.
+- `null` are checked for in constructors only, usually to create a reasonable default value.
-- Nulls are not allowed to be returned from methods
+- `null` are not allowed to be returned from methods
-  - return "Empty" objects instead
+  - `return` "Empty" objects instead of `null`
 - Use intention-named objects that indicate the reason for a `null` case.
   - ie: `PrivateLibrary` instead of a `null` source Library